 - Check with your airline whether they exempt breast pumps from carry-on baggage limits as a “medical device” and whether they count your cooler as a bag.

 - Confirm with an HR representative of the office you’ll be visiting to see if they have a mother’s room.

 The more information you have, the better you can prepare – and the more confident you’ll be on your trip.

 4. Make a Pumping Plan

 When you’re out of your routine, it’s easy for pumping sessions to go by the wayside.
 Over a few days, irregular pumping can have a serious negative effect on your milk supply.
-So before you leave, look at your schedule and make a mental plan of when you will pump your milk.
+So before you leave, look at your schedule and make a mental plan (or even a written one) of when you will pump your milk.

 If needed, schedule alarms on your phone to remind you to pump regularly.

 5. Pump - Get Creative if You Need

 When it’s time to pump, do it.
 When you’re away from home, perfect pumping conditions are rare and you may have to get creative to find a location, or even pump in public.